 A very tasty and smooth cream that can be served either as a side with beef or poultry for example or as a soup, depending on how much cooking water you add.
 A perfect dish for cheese lovers.

-There are two tricks in this recipe so that makes a smooth and creamy texture, with a wonderful combination of flavors (cauliflower, pear and French Fourme d’Ambert blue cheese):
+There are two tricks in this recipe that makes a smooth and creamy texture, with a wonderful combination of flavors (cauliflower, pear, and French Fourme d’Ambert blue cheese):

-Cauliflower is added in two times, the first half at the beginning, the remaining half-way of the cooking process, remaining then almost uncooked.
-Once mixed, it becomes creamy and smooth, without adding any cream nor milk.
-This is a trick from my brother living in San-Francisco.
+- Cauliflower is added in two steps, the first half at the beginning, the remaining halfway through the cooking process, remaining then almost uncooked.
+Once mixed, it becomes creamy and smooth, without adding any cream or milk.
+This is a trick from my brother living in San Francisco.

-Both Cauliflower and blue cheese are very characteristic.
+- Both Cauliflower and blue cheese have a quite strong taste.
 Pear’s sweetness makes a subtitle flavor balance.

 The recommended blue cheese in this recipe is Fourme d’Ambert.
-You might want to replace it by Bleu d’Auvergne or the English Stilton.
+You might want to replace it with Bleu d’Auvergne or the English Stilton.
 If you choose Roquefort, reduce the quantity of cheese otherwise it’ll be too strong!

-I’ve created this recipe for French Cheeseday cheese festival held in Paris on February 20th, 2017.
-And for it’s second edition, this very nice cheese festival moves or America with the Cheese week on February 21 – 26, 2017.
-See using this link all the events in New York, in Philadelphia and in California.
-A great way to taste and discover cheeses and recipes using cheese (such as onion soup au gratin, Croque Monsieur or Croque Madame, Omelette with Gruyère, Goat cheese salad, gougères, soufflé…).
+I’ve created this recipe for a French cheese festival held in Paris.
+Attending this kind of event is a great way to taste and discover cheeses and recipes using cheese (such as onion soup au gratin, Croque Monsieur or Croque Madame, Omelette with Gruyère, Goat cheese salad, gougères, soufflé…).
 There is such an event in the US, have you ever heard about the French cheese and wine week held each year in March in New York?

 Creamy Cauliflower Soup with Pear and Blue Cheese